Turkey in the Eurovision Song Contest 1975: Competing entries

-105 songs were submitted to TRT and 17 were shortlisted by a selection committee for the national final.
-In early 1975, "Boşver" performed by Nilüfer withdrew from the selection due to plagiarism claims.
-"Umut" performed by Şenay also withdrew as Şerif Yüzbaşıoğlu, his wife, was a member of the committee.
+A total of 106 songs were submitted to the Turkish Radio and Television Corporation (TRT), with 17 bring shortlisted by a selection committee for the national final.
+In early 1975, "Boşver" performed by Nilüfer was withdrawn from the selection due to plagiarism claims.
+"Umut" performed by Şenay was also withdrawn as Şerif Yüzbaşıoğlu, his wife, was a member of the committee.

-On 6 February 1975, the selection committee selected the 8 songs which would compete in the televised final.
+On 6 February 1975, the selection committee selected the 8 songs which would compete in the televised final out of the 106 songs that were submitted.
+The songs were accompanied by Timur Selçuk with Orchestra 75.

 Final

 The final took place on 9 February 1975 at the studios of TRT, hosted by Bülend Özveren.
 Eight songs competed and the winner was determined by a 50/50 combination of votes awarded by public postcard voting and an expert jury.
 Ali Rıza Binboğa was the winner of the postcard vote.
 As there was a tie at the end of the voting, the final winner was determined by giving the two winning singers two envelopes to choose between – one being a blank envelope and the other one containing the message "the song which will represent Turkey in Sweden", which was chosen by Semiha Yankı.